 The Beach House Bar & Grille on Navarre Beach lives up to its name: a big white house on stilts with terrific views of the Gulf and a classy, nautical-themed interior.
 Gulf-to-table seafood, locally sourced produce and craft cocktails are the perfect complements to an unforgettable sunset.
 And the steps from the second floor lead right to the beach.

 Because Navarre Beach is free of high-rise buildings, you can witness dazzling sunsets across the Causeway in Navarre.
-Several restaurants overlook Santa Rosa Sound, including East River Smokehouse for the BBQ-loving couple, and the charming Slippery Mermaid for sushi with a touch of whimsy.
+Several restaurants overlook Santa Rosa Sound, including the charming Slippery Mermaid for sushi with a touch of whimsy.

 Perhaps you prefer your romantic sunset meal more do-it-yourself and closer to nature.
 You can do no better than a picnic at Gulf Islands National Seashore, with the Gulf of Mexico on one side and Santa Rosa Sound on the other.
 Pack some fruits, cheeses and your favorite bottle of wine — and don’t forget a blanket — and enjoy some private time on your own private Florida beach.